Santia-go/BankAccountExercise/README.md

 # BankAccountExercise

-This is the template for solve the first class Exercise.
+This is the template for solve the second class Exercise.

 -You can download the code or clone (do not forget to change the package) and work on it.